aws-samples/amazon-neptune-samples/README.md

 ### SPARQL
 **Coming soon!**

+### Related samples

+#### Serverless Application with AWS AppSync and Amazon Neptune
+You may also be interested in this [example serverless application](https://github.com/aws-samples/aws-appsync-calorie-tracker-workshop) that uses AWS AppSync GraphQL and Amazon Neptune.

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.